The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 There’s a reason the highest-retaining accounts all share one characteristic: their creators respond as if every subscriber matters.
 Because every subscriber does matter — to your income, your retention rate, and your long-term business health.

-The Engagement-Revenue Correlation
+The Engagement-Revenue Gap

 Read our OnlyFans subscriber retention guide to understand how engagement drives the metric that determines long-term income.